 You should see this on the passenger side of the front axle.

 4 bolts hold it on, I believe it takes a 7/16" socket to remove them.
 Have a drain pan ready because when you pull this out you will lose a little fluid, shouldn't be very much though.
-Disconnect the vaccuum line going to the bladder on the right side, also disconnect the electrical connector on the left.
-Once you get the connector, vaccuum lines, and 4 bolts out, you can simply pull the actuator straight back and off.
+Disconnect the vacuum line going to the bladder on the right side, also disconnect the electrical connector on the left.
+Once you get the connector, vacuum lines, and 4 bolts out, you can simply pull the actuator straight back and off.

 Here you can see the "shift fork":

 Inside the axle (you can see this from in the hole were the actuator was, since you should have removed it at this point),